• Skip to primary navigation

 Instructions

-• If using a food processor: add melted butter and sugar to food processor and pulse a few times until fully incorporated.
-Or, add crumbs, butter, and sugar to a bowl and mix until evenly combined.
+• In a food processor: Add melted butter and sugar and pulse a few times until fully incorporated.
+Or in a large bowl, add crumbs, butter, and sugar to a bowl and mix until evenly combined.
 Your mixture should be thick and sandy.

-• Pour crust mixture into an 8 or 9 inch pie pan.
+• Pour crust mixture into an 8, 9, or 10 inch pie pan.
 Use the flat bottom of a measuring cup to press crust firmly into the bottom of the pan.
-Use your hands and/or a measuring cup to press crust firmly up the sides of the pan.
+Use your hands and the side of a measuring cup to press crust firmly up the sides of the pan.

-• For a refrigerated crust: If your recipe calls for a refrigerated or no-bake crust, place crust in the refrigerator for 30 minutes before filling.
+• For a refrigerated crust: Place crust in the refrigerator for 30 minutes before filling.

-For a baked crust with a no-bake filling: Preheat oven to 350 degrees Fahrenheit and bake crust for 8-10 minutes.
+For a baked crust with no-bake filling: Preheat oven to 350℉ and bake crust for 8-10 minutes.

-To bake your crust and filling together: Follow your pie recipe for baking instructions.
+To bake crust and filling together: Follow your pie recipe for baking instructions.

 Equipment Recommendations